tonioloewald/bindinator.js/lib/require.md

 # b8r — require.js

-I didn't set out to write my own commonjs implementation, but when I tried to pick on off the shelf it just seemed like too much work to decide and "how hard can it be?"
+I didn't set out to write my own commonjs implementation, but when I tried to pick one off the shelf it just seemed like too much work to decide and "how hard can it be?"
 It's not like a production website delivers requirejs to the end user anyway, right?

 	<script="lib/require.js"></script>
 	<script>